fvaleri/strimzi-debugging/sessions/007/README.md

 ### Example: scaling up the cluster

 [Deploy Streams operator and Kafka cluster](/sessions/001).
-When the cluster is ready, we want to scale it up by one broker and also increase our test topic RF by one.
-We also want to put some load on the new broker by assigning one of the preferred replicas to it.
-The natural place to change the topic replication factor would be the topic CR but, unfortunately, this is not supported by the TO.
+When the cluster is ready, we want to scale it up and move some replicas to the new broker in order to reduce the load on the other brokers.
+Thanks to the CO, we can scale the cluster up by simply raising the number of broker replicas in the Kafka CR.

 ```sh
 $ kubectl patch k my-cluster --type merge -p '